The Gallbladder crisis That Changed Everything

 And then it happened.

-“It was a Friday,” she said.
-“We’d just came back from a long road trip to Itasca State Park in Minnesota.
+“It was on the weekend.
+“We came back from a long road trip to Itasca State Park in Minnesota.
 On the way home, we stopped at a local restaurant and had dinner.
 Three hours later, as we neared the house, he took a surprise detour.”

 “Dairy Queen,” he said.